-An adaptation of the the Bertoia Side Chair, the Wire Bar Stool is part of the 1952 Bertoia chair collection.
+An adaptation of the the Bertoia Side Chair, the Wire Bar Stool is part of the 1952 Bertoia chair collection, which also includes the Diamond Chair and the Wire Chair.
 A sculptor at heart, Bertoia focused on creating a series of chairs that were all made from bended wire rods.
 As he explained: 'If you look at the chairs, they are mainly made of air, like sculpture.
 Space passes through them.'
 The bar stool was an experiment in attempting to bring architectural design elements into business and entertainment, and remains a perfect addition to any sleek bar or sun-kissed terrace.

 - SKU : STO090202